xinaxu/filtax/README.md

 # filtax

 ## Disclaimer
 This is a tool used to figure out the earning and loss incurred on Filecoin network for list of wallets or miner addresses.
+It generates transactions which can be imported by crypto tax software.
 It does not calculate the tax for you.
-For tax advise, consult with your tax professionals.
+The tool pulls data from filscan

 ## Usage
 ```